maxkain/php-backup-tool/README.md

 Transfers only new or changed files.
 Full synchronization.
 Requires PHP version >= 8.0.
 For files backup you need `rsync` and `ssh` installed with added ssh key.
 For mysql - `mysqldump` and `zip` utilites.
+You may create your own process for any storage.
-You may execute such script every day by cron.
+Such script can be executed every day by cron.

 Usage:
 ```php